Julian year (astronomy): Epochs

 In astronomy, an epoch specifies a precise moment in time.
 The positions of celestial objects and events, as measured from Earth, change over time, so when measuring or predicting celestial positions, the epoch to which they pertain must be specified.
 A new standard epoch is chosen about every 50 years.

 The standard epoch in use today is Julian epoch J2000.0.
-It is exactly 12:00 TT (close to but not exactly Greenwich mean noon) on January 1, 2000 in the Gregorian (not Julian) calendar.
+It is exactly 12:00 TT (close to but not exactly Greenwich mean noon) on January 1, 2000, in the Gregorian (not Julian) calendar.
 Julian within its name indicates that other Julian epochs can be a number of Julian years of 365.25 days each before or after J2000.0.
 For example, the future epoch J2100.0 will be exactly 36,525 days (one Julian century) from J2000.0 at 12:00 TT on January 1, 2100 (the dates will still agree because the Gregorian century 2000–2100 will have the same number of days as a Julian century).

 Because Julian years are not exactly the same length as years on the Gregorian calendar, astronomical epochs will diverge noticeably from the Gregorian calendar in a few hundred years.
 For example, in the next 1000 years, seven days will be dropped from the Gregorian calendar but not from 1000 Julian years, so J3000.0 will be January 8, 3000 12:00 TT.

 Julian calendar distinguished

 The Julian year, being a uniform measure of duration, should not be confused with the variable length historical years in the Julian calendar.
 An astronomical Julian year is never individually numbered.
-When not using Julian day numbers (see next §), astronomers follow the same conventional calendars that are accepted in the world community: They use the Gregorian calendar for events since its introduction on October 15, 1582 (or later, depending on country), and the Julian calendar for events before that date, and occasionally other, local calendars when appropriate for a given publication.
+When not using Julian day numbers (see next section), astronomers follow the same conventional calendars that are accepted in the world community: They use the Gregorian calendar for events since its introduction on October 15, 1582 (or later, depending on country), and the Julian calendar for events before that date, and occasionally other, local calendars when appropriate for a given publication.